hugoforestier/Bomb-Party-Gang-Gang/README.md

 npx prisma db execute --file ./down.sql --schema prisma/schema.prisma
 ```

-## Starting the project
+## Starting the backend

-You can start the project with the following commands:
+You can start the backend with the following commands:

 ```bash
 cp .env.example .env